-Interviews are a day and a half long with an optional half day at the beginning of the week.
-These days consist of a campus tour, MD interview, multiple mini interview (MMI), 3 MD/PhD interviews, 1-2 faculty researcher interviews, plus various interview activities to interact with current students and program leadership.
-At least 4 interview weeks will be scheduled from September to January with approximately 10 MD/PhD candidates invited to interview for the week.
+Details on what times you will be required to attend will be sent during the interview offer communication.
+If invited for an interview, more information and a complete schedule will be sent to you prior to your interview.
+Three interview weeks will be scheduled from October to February with approximately 20 MD/PhD candidates invited to interview for the week.
 The faculty research interviewer is selected based on the MD/PhD secondary application and faculty availability.
-You must disclose if you have an association or an affiliation with or have worked directly with any of the faculty you have listed.
+You must disclose if you have an association or an affiliation with or have worked directly with any of the faculty you have listed on the secondary.

-Please contact us at any time to express continued interest in our program or to update us on any new developments.
+Please contact us at any time to express continued interest in our program or to update us on any new developments, publications, etc.

 Stage 4: Acceptance